Prince Harry Loses Complaint About Coverage of Wildlife Photos

 "A spokesman for the Duke declined to discuss the photos, though sources denied the rope was deliberately edited out of the elephant picture, claiming instead that 'it was due to Instagram's format,'" the article read.

 In his complaint, which was filed back in August 2019, Harry accused The Mail on Sunday of breaching clause one (accuracy) of the Editors' Code of Practice.
 Harry argued he didn't mislead the public by not explaining the circumstances in which the photo of the elephant was taken.
-In addition, he alleged the article was inaccurate by suggesting that—because he had shared the edited picture and not stated the animals had been tranquilized and tethered—he had intended to mislead his followers and give the impression he was a "superior photographer" who had taken the pictures in dangerous situations, the ruling noted.
+In addition, he claimed the article was inaccurate as it allegedly suggested that—because Harry had shared the edited picture and not stated the animals had been tranquilized and tethered—he had intended to mislead his followers and give the impression he was a "superior photographer" who had taken the pictures in dangerous situations, the ruling noted.

 Furthermore, Harry argued the full, uncropped version of the photo had been featured on the Royal Family's website since 2016.
 He claimed it also appeared on the website of the organization that had done the conservation projects along with a video and description of the tranquilizing and tethering process.
 Furthermore, Harry noted that his post contained a link to this organization's website and that he had spoken out about his conservation efforts before.
 In addition, he alleged the pictures had been uploaded to Instagram to raise awareness for Earth Day and that the caption made it clear they were being relocated for conservation purposes, thus making the context of the tethering and tranquilizing unnecessary.